GabrielOrtDias/Gsap-Intro-Project/readme.md

-Intro website project from rithmic
+#Intro website project from rithmic

+Project created with React, GSAP and tailwind CSS